 ClimateXChange members have directly informed policymakers by delivering evidence to the Rural Affairs, Climate Change and Environment Committee.

-Vist ClimateXChange at ECCI's base at 15, South College St.
+Vist ClimateXChange at ECCI's base at High School Yards.

 The Directorate is supported by a Secretariat, which provides management support for the Directorate, manages the call-down enquiry service, supports the three Workstreams and fourteen Workstrands and communicates and promotes ClimateXChange’s research outputs.

-Paul is the Data and Information Officer in ClimateXChange – Scotland’s Centre of Expertise on Climate Change – and is responsible for harmonising the use of datasets relating to the centre’s core activities and promoting the integration of information amongst its members.
-Prior to joining Sniffer, Paul worked in various international development projects, up-scaling the use of Geographical Information Systems (GIS) and supporting programmes in public health (South Africa / Mozambique), renewable energy and environmental sustainability (Tanzania), and post-conflict reconstruction and demining (Southern Sudan).
+Darcy is Information Officer at ClimateXChange – Scotland’s Centre of Expertise on Climate Change – and is responsible for harmonising the use of datasets relating to the centre’s core activities and promoting the integration of information amongst its members.

 Anne Marte Bergseng, Communications, Engagement and Marketing Manager